All You Need to Know About Visual Branding

 However, keep in mind that stock photos are all over the place.
 Your competitors can access them just as easily as you can.
 As a result, they can appear impersonal to consumers.

-One study has found that authentic photos of employees have a better effect on customers than stock photos.
+One study found that authentic photos of employees have a better effect on customers than stock photos.
 Stock photos may be more affordable, but a photoshoot of your own can deliver a better ROI.

 To reinforce your brand, you can use infographics, icons, chart styles, and colour blocks.
 Graphic elements are a big part of your visual language.
 You should spread them cohesively across your organisation’s virtual and physical presence.